 I tried a drill which didn’t work too well, so I turned back to my Christmas topiary trick by melting with my old glue gun.
 If you do this, make sure you are outdoors or in a well-ventilated area as it may cause noxious fumes.
 Hold an old empty glue gun against the eggs and melt a hold big enough for a 5/8″ dowel to fit through.

-These eggs come in a nested set of three, each a different pastel color.
+These eggs came in a nested set of three, each a different pastel color.
 I made the holes across the eggs in an angle, I knew I didn’t want my eggs to be stacked straight on one another.

 If you want to watch a video tutorial, see it here: youtube